minio/minio/pkg/madmin/API.md

 <a name="ListUsers"></a>
 ### ListUsers() (map[string]UserInfo, error)
-Lists all users on Minio server.
+Lists all users on MinIO server.

 __Example__